mobydickhm1851/moby_stage/src/moby_stage_working_diary.md

 Useful Information
 ---

+- When adding obstacles (more than one) to the simulation, here are what needed to be changed:
+    1. obs_list
+    2. published topic name (in nav.py) and subscribed topic name (in plot.py)

 - When the module `costmap_module` is imported, a new _process_ is created.
 In this case there are 4 nodes calling the module : car0_nav, car1_nav, car0_costmap_plot and car1_costmap_plot.
 Each of them brings up a `update` process which is not related to eachother.
 So, for example, if I want to update the parameters get from launch file and update them to `update` in the module imported, the `init_map()` should be called on each node.